-&lt;sup>34 Energy Policy WA, 2023, Coordinator of Energy Determination: Benchmark Capacity Providers, Peak Capacity Provider and Flexible Capacity Provider, (online).
+36 Energy Policy WA, 2023, Coordinator of Energy Determination: Benchmark Capacity Providers.
+Peak Capacity Provider and Flexible Capacity Provider, (online).

-&lt;sup>36 In 2022, the Minister for Energy provided the Coordinator of Energy with a draft statement of policy principles to apply penalties on high-emission technologies in the WEM.
+38 In 2022, the Minister for Energy provided the Coordinator of Energy with a draft statement of policy principles to apply penalties to high-emission technologies in the WEM.
 The policy intends to incentivise connection of new renewable generation capacity.
 The WEM Investment Certainty Review is currently developing emission thresholds for existing and new high emission technologies in the WEM.
 To determine the technology underlying the Benchmark Capacity Providers, the Coordinator noted the technology must have the potential to meet the emission threshold requirements proposed under the WEM Investment Certainty Review.
 See: